 Some changes were made during construction so that by using the natural slope of the land a lower ground floor was incorporated, giving an additional bedroom and bathroom.
 There were the inevitable unforeseeable hiccups along the way but nothing insurmountable.
 One of the worst was the fallout from the Marbella Town Hall corruption and planning scandal that broke in April 2007, resulting in the scrapping of the planning regulations that were awaiting ratification and all Town Halls in Andalucía were ordered to go back to the drawing board and resubmit, incorporating even tighter controls.
 Ratification has been very slow in coming but September 2008 brought the news that the property will soon have its promised retrospective planning consent.

-When the house was finished, furnished and ready to move into it had turned into a four bedroom, three bathroom house, with a galleried open-plan living area.
+The house has turned into a four bedroom, three bathroom house, with a galleried open-plan living area.
 There is a swimming pool and wonderful views towards the Sierra Nevada.
 The project came in more or less on budget but Russell did choose to upgrade some items during construction.
 And best of all, while many renovation projects finish in disaster, drastic overruns in time and money, Russell says that he would happily repeat the experience, so we must be doing something right.